AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

 5. Set the remote view: To set the video view of a remote host, monitor the `didJoinedOfUid` callback, which returns the remote host's ID shortly after the remote host joins the channel; then, call the `setupRemoteVideo` method in the callback, and pass in the retrieved `uid`.

-6. Leave channel: Call the `leaveChannel` method to leave the channel, for example, to end live video streaming, close the app, or run the app in the background.
+6. Leave channel: Call the `leaveChannel` method to leave the channel, for example, to end video call, close the app, or run the app in the background.

    1. Call `stopPreview` to stop the local video preview.
    2. Call `leaveChannel` to leave the channel.